HeatWave User Guide / Quickstarts / Quickstart: AirportDB Analytics

 VPN Connection

-If you connect to the MySQL DB system through a VPN connection, you can load airportdb locally from your computer.
+If you connect to the DB system through a VPN connection, you can load airportdb locally from your computer.

 To load the airportdb database through a VPN connection: